Stories linking everyone in Telecom

 So a low-code development platform has two benefits over traditional coding.
 First, it allows a professional developer to produce significantly more results.
 And, second, it allows people with basic IT knowledge to create a working application they otherwise would not be able to.

 Accessible to any end user, no-code means anyone on the team can be an app creator!
-With core design functions based on a model-driven, declarative approach with a drag and drop interface, a NCDP shortens development time and lowers cost.
+With core design functions based on a model-driven, declarative approach with a drag and drop interface, an NCDP shortens development time and lowers cost.
 (Particularly so since citizen developers don’t come with the price tag of trained experts.)
 No-code also works for all platforms: web, mobile, and cloud.

 • Virtually no chance of coding errors